Juandiego001/parking-ai/README.md

-# 🚗 Parking-AI: Smart Parking with License Plate Recognition
+# 🚗SecureGate: Smart Parking with License Plate Recognition

 ## 📌 Project Overview
 This project implements a vehicle license plate recognition system for a smart parking lot.
 It uses YOLO for plate detection and Azure OCR to extract characters from them.
 The information is then validated and stored in a PostgreSQL database through an API built with Flask.
 The frontend is developed using Vue.js for an interactive user interface.